aplteam/Tatin/docs/PackageConfiguration.md

 [^version]: A version is built from the major number, the minor number and the version number, optionally followed by a build number

-[^TatinVars]: The Tatin package variables are discussed in detail the document `FirstStepsWithTatin.html`
+[^TatinVars]: The Tatin package variables are discussed in detail in the document `FirstStepsWithTatin.html`